 - Prepare for the Storm

 - Register if you have special assistance needs

 If you or someone you know requires assistance in an evacuation, now is the time to pre-register.
 Through the Evacuation Assistance Program, citizens who cannot transport themselves to a shelter will be taken to a general evacuation shelter, a special needs shelter (John Hopkins Middle School, 701 16th St. S., St. Petersburg) or the appropriate facility, such as a hospital or nursing home.
 Don't wait.
 Register for evacuation assistance today at 727-551-3822.
 More Special Needs Information

 During The Storm

-After The Storm, It's Time To Assess The Damage - Keep your battery-operated radio close for news reports about damage, road closures, power outages and other emergency instructions.
-With three to seven days of uncertainty depending on the storm, you'll need to rely upon what you've stored for food, water, medications and entertainment.
-If the county is hit with a hurricane, it could be weeks or months before life gets back to normal.
+With three to seven days of uncertainty depending on the storm, you'll need to rely on supplies in your storm emergency kit (food, water, medications and entertainment).
+If Pinellas County is hit by a hurricane, it could be several weeks or even months before life gets back to normal.

-Frequently following sever storm activity and power disruptions, there may be non-working traffic signals in the city.
-If you encounter an inoperable signal, please remember to approach the intersection as a four way stop.
+Frequently following severe storm activity and power disruptions, there may be non-working traffic signals in the city.
+If you encounter an inoperable signal, please remember to approach the intersection as a four-way stop.
 At a four-way stop, the first vehicle to reach the intersection should move forward first.
 If two vehicles reach the intersection at the same time, the driver on the left yields to the driver on the right.